gaganmanku96/nlppreprocess/README.md

-# NLPUTILS
+# NLPPREPROCESS

-NLPUTILS is a preprocessing package for NLP task.
+NLPPREPROCESS is a preprocessing package for NLP task.
 The main objective of the package is to reduce time consumed for preprocessing by using ready made functions.

 # Requirements